 Whyever should we hate porn ?
 Is Cohen the only man on the planet never to have enjoyed a wank?

-censorship issues arise around the unwillingness of the BBFC to pass pornographic representations of rape, and the consequent ilegality of selling them because of the VRA 1984, and possibly with the OPA 1959.
-In citing figures for the massive number of
+The censorship issues arise around the unwillingness of the BBFC to pass pornographic representations of rape, and the consequent ilegality of selling them because of the VRA 1984, and possibly with the OPA 1959.
+In citing figures for the massive

-prosecutions under the Dangerous Pictures Act, Cohen doesn't seem to have had the intellectual curiosity to look at the debate around its introduction and the anticipated thirty prosecutions a year.
-Nor does he seem to have registered the widely reported
+number of prosecutions under the Dangerous Pictures Act, Cohen doesn't seem to have had the intellectual curiosity to look at the debate around its introduction and the anticipated thirty prosecutions a year.
+Nor does he seem to have registered

 Mendip District Council have cancelled a booking for the festival, which had been scheduled to take place at Tor Sport and Leisure Centre on Saturday night.

 It is very frustrating but we are not giving up.
 We shall take our local artists to Bath and will put on a 'Banned in Glastonbury' show.

 He said they hope to relaunch their Festival of Erotica later this summer at an alternative venue in Glastonbury.
 He accused Mendip District Council of unfair behaviour and censorship of by cancelling the booking at the leisure centre.
 He added: